brewchetta/Monster-Mapper/README.md

 Monster Mapper is a paranormal activity tracker for just such occurences.
 It utilizes Javascript, Leaflet, Ruby on Rails and PostgreSQL to provide an enjoyable experience for amateur investigators of the supernatural.

+## Demo Video

+You can check out the video demo at: https://www.youtube.com/watch?v=wVkGZ9Objuk&feature=youtu.be

 ## Single Page Application

 This application lives on a single page and renders data dynamically with the help of Javascript.